Alonta34/photographyForEnthusiasts/README.md

 Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-This photography based website is for those who are just starting out in the craft as well more experienced amatures.
 The main purpose of this website is to provide inspiration to new and returning users as well as providing a simple means for which the user can view and or purchase cameras and camera gear should they wish.
 To achieve these goals, the wedsite is broken down into 4 pages which can easily be distinguished via the tabs at the top of the page which will lead the users to